-The Academy is designed for musicians over the age of 18.
-Students under 18 will be considered with parental consent and on a case by case basis.
+The Academy is primarily designed for musicians over the age of 18.
+Students under 18 will be considered with parental consent and on a case-by-case basis.

-The course is designed for those who have a good grasp of uilleann pipes already – intermediate to advanced students only.
+The course is aimed at those who have a good grasp of uilleann pipes already – intermediate to advanced students only.
 Students should be comfortable learning by ear.
 Ideally students will also be able to read and write music, but this is less important.
 A sound recording device can be used by students in classes.

 We hope to create a friendly and supportive environment for learning, but it is up to the individual to ensure they turn up to classes on time and make full use of the unique opportunities the Academy provides.
 Students are responsible for organising their own accommodation and meals.

 Participation on the course is by online application only at this link.

 The course in 2023 costs just £80.
 The programme includes the following:

 ACADEMY TUITION – 8 hours tuition divided into 4 x 2 hour sessions on Saturday and Sunday.
 This year’s tutors are Mick O’Brien, Cillian Vallely, Gay McKeon, Máire Ní Ghráda, Mary Mitchell-Ingoldsby, Rosaleen O’Leary, Tiarnán Ó Duinnchinn, Éamonn Curran, Loïc Bléjean, Conor Lamb and Barry Kerr.

 REED MAKING WORKSHOPS – Friday afternoon and Sunday morning, including one-to-one advice and tuition in our dedicated uilleann pipes workshop with pipemaker Éamonn Curran.

 THE WILLIAM KENNEDY LECTURE – Friday 6pm, Ceri Rhys Matthews, “To-ing and Fro-ing: The Swansea-Cork Connection – Investigating the movement of copper and tunes between two towns during the Napoleonic era”.